Here’s a conversation I had earlier with a friend of mine:

 What if my landlord doesn’t comply with the deposit legislation (i.e. return my deposit)?

-Landlords that fail to secure their tenant’s deposit can be taken to court and fined up to 3 times the deposit amount.
+Landlords who fail to secure a tenant’s deposit can be taken to court and fined up to three times the deposit amount – a relatively easy win for claimants.

-Securing the deposit is a legal requirement, and it is the landlord’s responsibility to ensure the tenancy deposit legislation has been complied with.
+Securing the deposit is a legal requirement, and it is the landlord’s responsibility to comply with tenancy deposit legislation.

-So, assuming you have an assured shorthold tenancy (which most people renting privately in the UK do), and if you feel your landlord is unfairly keeping your deposit, then you can take the following steps:
+If you have an assured shorthold tenancy (as most private renters in the UK do) and believe your landlord is unfairly withholding your deposit, you can take the following steps:

-- Step 2: Gently remind your landlord that it is his/her legal responsibility to return the deposit with in 10 days after the tenancy has ended and after having agreed to how much of the deposit will be returned.
+- Step 2: Gently remind your landlord that they are legally required to return the deposit within 10 days after the tenancy ends and an agreement has been reached on the amount to be returned.

-- Step 3: Speak to your landlord again, and assertively highlight the fact that you still haven’t received the deposit, and the penalties could result in up to 3 times the deposit amount.
+- Step 3: Speak to your landlord again and firmly remind them that you have yet to receive your deposit.
+Emphasise that failing to comply could result in penalties of up to three times the deposit amount.

 My landlord is unfairly deducting too much of my deposit!